-&lt;sup>18 Portugal's National Statistics Institute and Bank of Portugal, April 2020.
+24 Portugal's National Statistics Institute and Bank of Portugal, March 2021.

-Despite recent improvements, the Portuguese economic context has undergone a sudden and marked deterioration due to the COVID-19 pandemic.
+In 2020, the Portuguese economic context has undergone a sudden and marked deterioration due to the COVID-19 pandemic.

 The pandemic is inflicting high and rising human costs worldwide, and the necessary protection measures are severely impacting economic activity, as protecting lives and allowing health care systems to cope have required isolation and lockdowns to slow the spread of the virus.
-As a result, the global economy is projected to contract sharply - by -3% - in 2020, according to the IMF.
+As a result, the global economy is projected to have contracted sharply - by 3.5% - in 2020, according to the IMF30.